Goalkeeper (association football): Careers and injuries

 Goalkeepers have a very physically demanding job.
 They are the only players allowed to use their hands, except for throw-ins.
 Because of this, goalkeepers are often injured during breakaways, corner kicks, and free kicks since they put their bodies on the line.
 Several famous goalkeepers have been injured in ways their counterparts could not possibly sustain.
-For example, Petr Čech received a head injury after colliding with another player during a 2006 game.
-A couple of months later he debuted wearing a rugby-style headpiece.
+For example, Petr Čech received a head injury after colliding with another player during a 2006 game; a couple of months later he debuted wearing a rugby-style headpiece, a practice that he would continue to follow for the rest of his career.
 However, some goalkeepers manage to avoid injury and continue to play, many not retiring until their late 30s or early 40s.
 Notably, Peter Shilton played for 31 years between 1966 and 1997 before retiring at the age of 47.

 In general, goalkeepers can sustain any injury to which their outfield counterparts are vulnerable.
 Common lower and upper extremity injuries include cartilage tears, anterior cruciate ligament tears, and knee sprains.
 On the other hand, goalkeepers rarely fall victim to fatigue-related injuries, such as leg cramps, pulled hamstrings, and dehydration.
-Shoulder injuries can be caused by heavy contact with the ground and can cause significant long term injuries as loss of the range of motion can cause a complete inability to do their job.
+Shoulder injuries can be caused by heavy contact with the ground and can cause significant long-term injuries as loss of the range of motion can cause a complete inability to do their job.
 Vedran Janjetovic suffered such a contact injury playing in an A-League match on 25 January 2019 after diving to make a save.
-After playing nine games on painkilling injections he underwent experimental surgery that required a two and a half year recovery and caused him to miss two entire seasons.
+After playing nine games on painkilling injections he underwent experimental surgery that required a two-and-a-half-year recovery and caused him to miss two entire seasons.

 Records

 Goalkeepers are crucial in penalty shoot-outs.
 The record for most penalties saved in a shoot-out is held solely by Ugandan, Denis Onyango.
 He saved five penalty shootout kicks to help his club, Mamelodi Sundowns edge Cape Town City 3–2 on penalties at the MTN 8 tournament in South Africa in October 2021.

-Second spot is shared by Helmuth Duckadam of Steaua București in the 1986 European Cup Final against Barcelona, and Ciarán Kelly for Sligo Rovers against Shamrock Rovers in the 2010 FAI Cup Final, both of whom who saved all four penalties faced.
+The second spot is shared by Helmut Duckadam of Steaua București in the 1986 European Cup Final against Barcelona, and Ciarán Kelly for Sligo Rovers against Shamrock Rovers in the 2010 FAI Cup Final, both of whom saved all four penalties faced.